annacprice/nlp-bio-tools/README.md

 More examples of vectorizers and ML algorithms that can be used with mlpipe are detailed in the [wiki](https://github.com/annacprice/nlp-bio-tools/wiki/How-to-build-your-own-machine-learning-model).

 ### Stage 3: loadmodel ###
 The remaining txt files from pdf2nlp have been placed in loadmodel/data/text to act as a testing dataset for our ML model from mlpipe (the model.pkl and vectorizer.pkl files), which can be found in loadmodel/data/models.
 The expected output from the loadmodel container is a txt results file, and can be found in loadmodel/data/output.
-The second column in the results file indicates whether the original pdf has been classified into the negative (represented by a 0) or positive dataset (represented by a 1).
+The second column in the results file indicates whether the original pdf has been classified into the negative(represented by a 0) or positive class (represented by a 1).

 First navigate to the correct directory
 ```